Unrud/elektro-meter/README.md

 To simplify the process of finding the right settings wait until the marker comes into view and press the **Dump** button.
-It creates the file **ElektroMeter.dump** in the internal storage.
+It creates the file **ElektroMeter.dump.png** in the internal storage.

-Copy the file to your computer and run `./dump-inspector.py /path/to/ElektroMeter.dump`.
+Copy the file to your computer and run `./dump-inspector.py /path/to/ElektroMeter.dump.png`.
 It creates a series of images that can be used to quickly determine good parameters.
-Run `./dump-inspector.py --help` to see the arguments for changing the default parameters (e.g. run `./dump-inspector.py /path/to/ElektroMeter.dump --rotation 90 --luma 10` and check the generated images again).
+Run `./dump-inspector.py --help` to see the arguments for changing the default parameters (e.g. run `./dump-inspector.py /path/to/ElektroMeter.dump.png --rotation 90 --luma 10` and check the generated images again).

 ### Web server